 With its rapid industrialization and quick growth, there is a high demand for English teachers in Shanghai.
 In order to teach English in China, you will need a bachelor’s degree and TEFL certification, or two years of teaching experience.
 The average salary for English teachers in Shangai is 1,500 to 2,200 USD per month.
-But if you’re looking to increase your savings, each year there are more private and international institutions that offer higher salaries, up to 4,300 USD per month.
+However, teaching English in China salary really depends on the type of institution you work for.
+If you’re looking to increase your savings, each year there are more private and international institutions that offer higher salaries, up to 4,300 USD per month.

 Are you a native English speaker with an interest in teaching English in China?
 Continue reading for updated information on China’s best city and how you can teach English in Shanghai.
 Or, have a look at our guide: The Best Places to Teach English in China.